rich-bit/Sorter/README.md

 # Sorter
-Display of Merge/Quicksort in C#
+Display of my own Merge/Quicksort in C#

 Try it!